orcwg/orcwg/cyber-resilience-sig/README.md

 #### Vulnerability handling specification

-The [Vulnerability handling specification](https://github.com/orcwg/vulnerability-management-spec/blob/main/spec.md) focuses on vulnerability management for products with digital elements, as outlined by the Essential Requirements of the CRA.
+The [Vulnerability handling specification](https://github.com/orcwg/vulnerability-management-spec/blob/main/spec.md) focuses on vulnerability management for open source codebases.
 It details the necessary components of a vulnerability handling policy, including procedures for receiving reports, resolving issues, and disclosing vulnerabilities.
 Additionally, it specifies the requirements for managing vulnerable dependencies.

+Although the initial motivitation for this specification is to help compliance with the essential requirements of the CRA, the intention is for this specification to be agnostic of a particular legislation.

 The Vulnerability handling specification, along with related input will be shared with CEN/CENELEC as contribution to the [Harmonised Standard on vulnerability handling](https://github.com/orcwg/cra-hub/blob/main/standards.md#milestone-1---horizontal-standards-due-august-30-2026).